SmartKalea Data

 Airspeed is monitored in real time.

-The SmartKalea project conducted a research about the waste collected during the 2018-2019 period.
-The campaign was centred on a pilot experiment of six months focused on collect and analyse the waste dumped at 5 check points in the Altza district.
-This was supported by the local road cleaning services, Fomento Construcciones y Contratas SA (FCC), which compiled information twice a week (Monday and Friday) at the same hours during the 27 weeks of the campaign.
+The SmartKalea project carried out a study of waste collected during street cleaning between 2018 - 2019.
+This campaign was part of a 6-month pilot initiative that consisted of collecting and analysing waste dumped at 5 control points in the Altza neighbourhood.
+This involved the collaboration of the municipal cleaning services, Fomento Construcciones y Contratas SA (FCC), who were responsible for collecting and identifying the waste at the same time on the same days (Mondays and Fridays) over the 27 weeks of the campaign.

-The aim was to improve the environmental quality in Altza by reducing the volume of waste found in the district, and to establish measures that improved the environment and citizen well – being.
+The aim was to improve the environmental quality of Altza by reducing the volume of waste on urban roads, and to implement measures to raise public awareness of the harm caused by litter.

-The data collected by the road cleaning services was monitored in this section, distributed according to the type of waste, the day of the week, the week, and the street examined.
-The main conclusion was that the most numerous wastes were tobacco cigars, followed by pipes, napkins, and snack bags.
+The data collected by the municipal cleaning services were monitored in this section, with a breakdown by type, day of the week, week and street to be analysed.
+The main conclusion was that the most common waste was cigarette butts, followed by sunflower seeds, serviettes and snack bags.

 Where do you want to measure?